Santoshi-Vajrangi/aps-portfolio/README.md

 ## Business Use Cases and Potential Algorithms
 ![Usecases Image](usecases.jpeg)

 # Business Use Cases for Smart Cities Using DSA Algorithms

 ## 1. Traffic Management Systems
-**Description**: Smart traffic management systems use sensors and real-time data analytics to monitor and control traffic flow, reduce congestion, and enhance road safety.
+Smart traffic management systems use sensors and real-time data analytics to monitor and control traffic flow, reduce congestion, and enhance road safety.
+They rely on technologies such as cameras, IoT devices, and machine learning to gather and analyze data, allowing for dynamic traffic signal adjustments and real-time route recommendations.

 - **Challenges**: Integrating data from multiple sources, real-time decision-making, handling peak traffic loads.
 - **Market Benefits**: Reduced travel time, decreased fuel consumption, improved traffic safety.
 - **Design Techniques and Algorithms**:
   - **Dijkstra's Algorithm**: For route optimization.
+[View code here](https://github.com/your-repo/dijkstra)
     - **Time Complexity**: O(V^2) or O(E + V log V) with a priority queue, where V is the number of vertices and E is the number of edges.
     - **Space Complexity**: O(V), for storing the shortest path tree.
   - **A* Algorithm**: For enhanced route optimization with heuristics.
+[View code here](https://github.com/your-repo/a-star)
     - **Time Complexity**: O(E), where E is the number of edges.
     - **Space Complexity**: O(V), for storing the open and closed lists.

 ## 2. Waste Management Optimization
-**Description**: IoT-enabled waste management systems optimize collection routes and schedules based on real-time data from smart bins, reducing operational costs and improving efficiency.
+IoT-enabled waste management systems optimize collection routes and schedules based on real-time data from smart bins, reducing operational costs and improving efficiency.
+These systems use sensors in bins to monitor fill levels and predict the optimal times for collection.

 - **Challenges**: Ensuring sensor accuracy, efficient route optimization, handling diverse waste types.
 - **Market Benefits**: Reduced operational costs, increased efficiency, improved environmental impact.
 - **Design Techniques and Algorithms**:
   - **Greedy Algorithm**: For route optimization in waste collection.
+[View code here](https://github.com/your-repo/greedy)
     - **Time Complexity**: O(n log n), where n is the number of bins.
     - **Space Complexity**: O(n), for storing the sorted bins.
   - **K-Means Clustering**: For bin clustering and route optimization.
+[View code here](https://github.com/your-repo/k-means)
     - **Time Complexity**: O(n * k * t), where n is the number of bins, k is the number of clusters, and t is the number of iterations.
     - **Space Complexity**: O(n), for storing cluster assignments.

 ## 3. Energy Consumption Monitoring
-**Description**: Smart grids and meters provide real-time monitoring and management of energy consumption, leading to more efficient energy use and reduced wastage.
+Smart grids and meters provide real-time monitoring and management of energy consumption, leading to more efficient energy use and reduced wastage.
+These systems allow for dynamic adjustments to energy distribution based on real-time demand and supply.

 - **Challenges**: Integrating renewable sources, ensuring grid stability, managing peak loads.
 - **Market Benefits**: Reduced energy costs, improved sustainability, enhanced grid reliability.
 - **Design Techniques and Algorithms**:
   - **Dynamic Programming**: For optimizing energy consumption schedules.
+[View code here](https://github.com/your-repo/dynamic-programming)
     - **Time Complexity**: O(n * m), where n is the number of time slots and m is the number of devices.
     - **Space Complexity**: O(n), for storing the optimal schedules.
   - **Fenwick Tree (Binary Indexed Tree)**: For efficient energy usage queries.
+[View code here](https://github.com/your-repo/fenwick-tree)
     - **Time Complexity**: O(log n) for updates and queries.
     - **Space Complexity**: O(n), for storing the tree.

 ## 4. Public Safety and Surveillance
-**Description**: Advanced surveillance systems enhance public safety through real-time monitoring and incident detection using video analytics and AI technologies.
+Advanced surveillance systems enhance public safety through real-time monitoring and incident detection using video analytics and AI technologies.
+They can detect unusual activities, track individuals, and send alerts to authorities.

 - **Challenges**: Ensuring data privacy, real-time processing of large video data, accurate detection of incidents.
 - **Market Benefits**: Enhanced public safety, quick response to incidents, reduced crime rates.
 - **Design Techniques and Algorithms**:
   - **Huffman Coding**: For compressing video metadata.
+[View code here](https://github.com/your-repo/huffman-coding)
     - **Time Complexity**: O(n log n), where n is the number of unique characters.
     - **Space Complexity**: O(n), for storing the Huffman tree and encoded data.
   - **Depth-First Search (DFS)**: For anomaly detection in surveillance graphs.
+[View code here](https://github.com/your-repo/dfs)
     - **Time Complexity**: O(V + E), where V is the number of vertices and E is the number of edges.
     - **Space Complexity**: O(V), for storing the traversal stack.

 ## 5. Smart Parking Solutions
-**Description**: Smart parking systems use sensors and mobile applications to guide drivers to available parking spots, reducing search time and traffic congestion.
+Smart parking systems use sensors and mobile applications to guide drivers to available parking spots, reducing search time and traffic congestion.
+They provide real-time information on parking availability and facilitate online reservations.

 - **Challenges**: Real-time data processing, maintaining sensor accuracy, user adoption.
 - **Market Benefits**: Reduced traffic congestion, increased parking revenue, improved user convenience.
 - **Design Techniques and Algorithms**:
   - **Binary Search**: For quickly finding available parking spots.
+[View code here](https://github.com/your-repo/binary-search)
     - **Time Complexity**: O(log n), where n is the number of parking spots.
     - **Space Complexity**: O(1), for the search operation.
   - **Breadth-First Search (BFS)**: For real-time navigation to parking spots.
+[View code here](https://github.com/your-repo/bfs)
     - **Time Complexity**: O(V + E), where V is the number of vertices and E is the number of edges.
     - **Space Complexity**: O(V), for storing the traversal queue.

 ## 6. Environmental Monitoring
-**Description**: IoT devices monitor environmental parameters such as air quality, noise levels, and water quality, providing data for timely interventions and policy-making.
+IoT devices monitor environmental parameters such as air quality, noise levels, and water quality, providing data for timely interventions and policy-making.
+These systems help in tracking pollution levels and identifying sources of environmental hazards.

 - **Challenges**: Ensuring data accuracy, integrating data from multiple sources, real-time processing.
 - **Market Benefits**: Improved public health, informed policy-making, enhanced environmental protection.
 - **Design Techniques and Algorithms**:
   - **Union-Find Algorithm**: For detecting connected components in sensor networks.
+[View code here](https://github.com/your-repo/union-find)
     - **Time Complexity**: O(α(n)), where α is the inverse Ackermann function.
     - **Space Complexity**: O(n), for storing the parent and rank arrays.
   - **Kruskal’s Algorithm**: For constructing minimum spanning trees in sensor networks.
+[View code here](https://github.com/your-repo/kruskal)
     - **Time Complexity**: O(E log E), where E is the number of edges.
     - **Space Complexity**: O(V), for storing the spanning tree.

 ## 7. Urban Planning and Development
-**Description**: Smart urban planning uses data analytics and simulation tools to optimize land use, infrastructure development, and resource allocation.
+Smart urban planning uses data analytics and simulation tools to optimize land use, infrastructure development, and resource allocation.
+These tools help in making informed decisions about zoning, transportation, and public services.

 - **Challenges**: Integrating diverse data sources, ensuring model accuracy, handling complex scenarios.
 - **Market Benefits**: Efficient land use, improved infrastructure, informed policy decisions.
 - **Design Techniques and Algorithms**:
   - **Prim’s Algorithm**: For network optimization in urban planning.
+[View code here](https://github.com/your-repo/prim)
     - **Time Complexity**: O(E log V), where E is the number of edges and V is the number of vertices.
     - **Space Complexity**: O(V), for storing the minimum spanning tree.
   - **Topological Sort**: For scheduling and dependency resolution in projects.
+[View code here](https://github.com/your-repo/topological-sort)
     - **Time Complexity**: O(V + E), where V is the number of vertices and E is the number of edges.
     - **Space Complexity**: O(V), for storing the sorted order.

 ## 8. Smart Lighting Systems
-**Description**: Adaptive street lighting systems adjust brightness based on the presence of pedestrians or vehicles, reducing energy consumption and light pollution.
+Adaptive street lighting systems adjust brightness based on the presence of pedestrians or vehicles, reducing energy consumption and light pollution.
+These systems use sensors to detect motion and adjust lighting levels accordingly.

 - **Challenges**: Ensuring sensor accuracy, real-time data processing, user acceptance.
 - **Market Benefits**: Reduced energy consumption, improved safety, decreased light pollution.
 - **Design Techniques and Algorithms**:
   - **Segment Tree**: For efficient range queries and updates.
+[View code here](https://github.com/your-repo/segment-tree)
     - **Time Complexity**: O(log n) for updates and queries.
     - **Space Complexity**: O(n), for storing the tree.
   - **Sliding Window Algorithm**: For real-time adjustments based on sensor data.
+[View code here](https://github.com/your-repo/sliding-window)
     - **Time Complexity**: O(n), where n is the number of sensors.
     - **Space Complexity**: O(k), where k is the window size.

 ## 9. Emergency Response Optimization
-**Description**: Implement systems to optimize emergency response times by analyzing real-time data from sensors, traffic cameras, and GPS to dispatch resources efficiently during emergencies.
+Implement systems to optimize emergency response times by analyzing real-time data from sensors, traffic cameras, and GPS to dispatch resources efficiently during emergencies.
+These systems help in quick identification of incidents and efficient allocation of emergency services.

 - **Challenges**: Real-time data integration, accurate incident detection, resource management.
 - **Market Benefits**: Faster response times, improved public safety, efficient resource utilization.
 - **Design Techniques and Algorithms**:
   - **Bellman-Ford Algorithm**: For finding shortest paths in dynamic graphs.
+[View code here](https://github.com/your-repo/bellman-ford)
     - **Time Complexity**: O(VE), where V is the number of vertices and E is the number of edges.
     - **Space Complexity**: O(V), for storing distances and predecessors.
   - **Priority Queue**: For efficient resource dispatching.
+[View code here](https://github.com/your-repo/priority-queue)
     - **Time Complexity**: O(log n) for insertion and extraction.
     - **Space Complexity**: O(n), for storing the queue elements.

 ## 10. Tourism and Visitor Management
-**Description**: Implement smart tourism solutions that provide personalized recommendations, real-time navigation, and cultural insights to enhance visitor experience and optimize tourism impact on the city.
+Implement smart tourism solutions that provide personalized recommendations, real-time navigation, and cultural insights to enhance visitor experience and optimize tourism impact on the city.
+These solutions leverage data from various sources to offer tailored experiences to tourists.

 - **Challenges**: Ensuring data privacy, accurate recommendations, real-time data processing.
 - **Market Benefits**: Improved visitor experience, increased tourism revenue, enhanced cultural engagement.
 - **Design Techniques and Algorithms**:
   - **Collaborative Filtering**: For personalized recommendations.
+[View code here](https://github.com/your-repo/collaborative-filtering)
     - **Time Complexity**: O(n), where n is the number of users or items.
     - **Space Complexity**: O(n), for storing user-item interactions.
   - **Dijkstra’s Algorithm**: For real-time navigation.
+[View code here](https://github.com/your-repo/dijkstra)
     - **Time Complexity**: O(V^2) or O(E + V log V) with a priority queue.
     - **Space Complexity**: O(V), for storing the shortest path tree.

 ## 11. Urban Agriculture and Food Security
-**Description**: Integrate IoT technologies to monitor urban agriculture practices, optimize resource use, and promote food security initiatives through urban farming and community gardens.
+Integrate IoT technologies to monitor urban agriculture practices, optimize resource use, and promote food security initiatives through urban farming and community gardens.
+These technologies help in monitoring soil conditions, water levels, and crop health to ensure efficient farming practices.

 - **Challenges**: Ensuring sensor accuracy, data integration, resource management.
 - **Market Benefits**: Improved food security, efficient resource use, enhanced community engagement.
 - **Design Techniques and Algorithms**:
   - **Greedy Algorithms**: For resource allocation in urban farming.
+[View code here](https://github.com/your-repo/greedy)
     - **Time Complexity**: O(n log n), where n is the number of resources.
     - **Space Complexity**: O(n), for storing the allocated resources.
   - **K-Means Clustering**: For optimizing resource use and crop monitoring.
+[View code here](https://github.com/your-repo/k-means)
     - **Time Complexity**: O(n * k * t), where n is the number of data points, k is the number of clusters, and t is the number of iterations.
     - **Space Complexity**: O(n), for storing cluster assignments.

 ## 12. Education and Smart Learning Environments
-**Description**: Develop smart learning environments that utilize IoT devices, AI-driven personalized learning platforms, and real-time data analytics to enhance educational outcomes and accessibility.
+Develop smart learning environments that utilize IoT devices, AI-driven personalized learning platforms, and real-time data analytics to enhance educational outcomes and accessibility.
+These environments adapt to the needs of each learner, providing customized content and interactive learning experiences.

 - **Challenges**: Ensuring data privacy, accurate recommendations, integrating diverse learning data.
 - **Market Benefits**: Improved learning outcomes, enhanced accessibility, personalized learning experiences.
 - **Design Techniques and Algorithms**:
   - **Trie Data Structure**: For efficient text search and auto-completion in learning platforms.
+[View code here](https://github.com/your-repo/trie)
     - **Time Complexity**: O(m), where m is the length of the query string.
     - **Space Complexity**: O(n * k), where n is the number of words and k is the average length of the words.
   - **Collaborative Filtering**: For personalized learning experiences.
+[View code here](https://github.com/your-repo/collaborative-filtering)
     - **Time Complexity**: O(n), where n is the number of users or items.
     - **Space Complexity**: O(n), for storing user-item interactions.

 ## 13. Electronic Service Delivery
-**Description**: Digital platforms for delivering government services such as applications, payments, and document issuance, improving efficiency and accessibility.
+Digital platforms for delivering government services such as applications, payments, and document issuance, improving efficiency and accessibility.
+These platforms provide a seamless user experience, reducing the need for in-person visits and paperwork.

 - **Challenges**: Ensuring data security, handling high user traffic, integrating diverse services.
 - **Market Benefits**: Improved accessibility, reduced administrative costs, enhanced user satisfaction.
 - **Design Techniques and Algorithms**:
   - **Hashing**: For secure and efficient data retrieval.
+[View code here](https://github.com/your-repo/hashing)
     - **Time Complexity**: O(1) for average case lookups.
     - **Space Complexity**: O(n), where n is the number of entries.
   - **Dynamic Arrays**: For handling varying user requests efficiently.
+[View code here](https://github.com/your-repo/dynamic-arrays)
     - **Time Complexity**: O(1) for amortized insertions.
     - **Space Complexity**: O(n), where n is the number of elements.

 ## 14. Citizen Engagement
-**Description**: Platforms for citizen participation in governance through feedback, reporting issues, and community discussions.
+Platforms for citizen participation in governance through feedback, reporting issues, and community discussions.
+These platforms facilitate two-way communication between citizens and government, improving transparency and accountability.

 - **Challenges**: Ensuring user engagement, managing large volumes of feedback, maintaining platform security.
 - **Market Benefits**: Increased civic participation, improved public services, stronger community ties.
 - **Design Techniques and Algorithms**:
   - **Trie Data Structure**: For efficient searching and autocompletion of user queries.
+[View code here](https://github.com/your-repo/trie)
     - **Time Complexity**: O(m), where m is the length of the query string.
     - **Space Complexity**: O(n * k), where n is the number of words and k is the average length of the words.
   - **Priority Queue**: For handling and prioritizing user feedback.
+[View code here](https://github.com/your-repo/priority-queue)
     - **Time Complexity**: O(log n) for insertion and extraction.
     - **Space Complexity**: O(n), for storing the feedback.

 ## 15. Video Crime Monitoring
-**Description**: Surveillance systems using video analytics to detect and respond to criminal activities in real-time.
+Surveillance systems using video analytics to detect and respond to criminal activities in real-time.
+These systems use AI to analyze video feeds and identify suspicious activities, sending alerts to law enforcement for quick action.

 - **Challenges**: Processing large volumes of video data, ensuring real-time detection, maintaining privacy.
 - **Market Benefits**: Enhanced public safety, quick response to incidents, deterrence of criminal activities.
 - **Design Techniques and Algorithms**:
   - **Huffman Coding**: For compressing video metadata.
+[View code here](https://github.com/your-repo/huffman-coding)
     - **Time Complexity**: O(n log n), where n is the number of unique characters.
     - **Space Complexity**: O(n), for storing the Huffman tree and encoded data.
   - **Depth-First Search (DFS)**: For anomaly detection in surveillance graphs.
+[View code here](https://github.com/your-repo/dfs)
     - **Time Complexity**: O(V + E), where V is the number of vertices and E is the number of edges.
     - **Space Complexity**: O(V), for storing the traversal stack.

 ## 16. Recycling and Reduction of C&D Waste
-**Description**: Systems to optimize recycling processes and reduce construction and demolition (C&D) waste through efficient resource management.
+Systems to optimize recycling processes and reduce construction and demolition (C&D) waste through efficient resource management.
+These systems use sensors and data analytics to monitor waste levels and improve recycling efficiency.

 - **Challenges**: Ensuring accurate waste segregation, optimizing recycling routes, integrating real-time data.
 - **Market Benefits**: Reduced environmental impact, cost savings, increased recycling efficiency.
 - **Design Techniques and Algorithms**:
   - **Greedy Algorithms**: For efficient resource allocation and waste segregation.
+[View code here](https://github.com/your-repo/greedy)
     - **Time Complexity**: O(n log n), where n is the number of resources.
     - **Space Complexity**: O(n), for storing the allocated resources.
   - **K-Means Clustering**: For optimizing waste segregation and recycling routes.
+[View code here](https://github.com/your-repo/k-means)
     - **Time Complexity**: O(n * k * t), where n is the number of data points, k is the number of clusters, and t is the number of iterations.
     - **Space Complexity**: O(n), for storing cluster assignments.

 ## 17. Smart Meters and Management
-**Description**: IoT-enabled smart meters for real-time monitoring and management of energy consumption.
+IoT-enabled smart meters provide real-time monitoring and management of energy consumption, helping consumers and utilities optimize energy use.
+These meters send data to centralized systems for analysis and control.

 - **Challenges**: Ensuring data accuracy, handling large volumes of data, real-time processing.
 - **Market Benefits**: Reduced energy costs, improved energy efficiency, enhanced grid reliability.
 - **Design Techniques and Algorithms**:
   - **Fenwick Tree (Binary Indexed Tree)**: For efficient energy usage queries.
+[View code here](https://github.com/your-repo/fenwick-tree)
     - **Time Complexity**: O(log n) for updates and queries.
     - **Space Complexity**: O(n), for storing the tree.
   - **Dynamic Programming**: For optimizing energy consumption schedules.
+[View code here](https://github.com/your-repo/dynamic-programming)
     - **Time Complexity**: O(n * m), where n is the number of time slots and m is the number of devices.
     - **Space Complexity**: O(n), for storing the optimal schedules.

 ## 18. Leakage Identification and Preventive Maintenance
-**Description**: Systems to detect and prevent leaks in water and energy networks, reducing waste and improving infrastructure lifespan.
+Systems to detect and prevent leaks in water and energy networks, reducing waste and improving infrastructure lifespan.
+These systems use sensors and algorithms to identify leaks and prioritize maintenance tasks.

 - **Challenges**: Ensuring sensor accuracy, real-time leak detection, prioritizing maintenance tasks.
 - **Market Benefits**: Reduced resource waste, cost savings, improved infrastructure reliability.
 - **Design Techniques and Algorithms**:
   - **Union-Find Algorithm**: For detecting connected components in sensor networks.
+[View code here](https://github.com/your-repo/union-find)
     - **Time Complexity**: O(α(n)), where α is the inverse Ackermann function.
     - **Space Complexity**: O(n), for storing the parent and rank arrays.
   - **Kruskal’s Algorithm**: For constructing minimum spanning trees in sensor networks.
+[View code here](https://github.com/your-repo/kruskal)
     - **Time Complexity**: O(E log E), where E is the number of edges.
     - **Space Complexity**: O(V), for storing the spanning tree.

 ## 19. Water Quality Monitoring
-**Description**: IoT devices and data analytics to monitor water quality in real-time, ensuring safe and clean water supply.
+IoT devices and data analytics are used to monitor water quality in real-time, ensuring a safe and clean water supply.
+These systems detect contaminants and other anomalies, triggering alerts for timely interventions.

 - **Challenges**: Ensuring sensor accuracy, real-time data processing, integrating diverse data sources.
 - **Market Benefits**: Improved public health, timely interventions, enhanced water resource management.
 - **Design Techniques and Algorithms**:
   - **Sliding Window Algorithm**: For real-time data processing and anomaly detection.
+[View code here](https://github.com/your-repo/sliding-window)
     - **Time Complexity**: O(n), where n is the number of sensors.
     - **Space Complexity**: O(k), where k is the window size.
   - **Depth-First Search (DFS)**: For monitoring water quality over time and detecting anomalies.
+[View code here](https://github.com/your-repo/dfs)
     - **Time Complexity**: O(V + E), where V is the number of vertices and E is the number of edges.
     - **Space Complexity**: O(V), for storing the traversal stack.

 ## 20. Incubation/Trade Facilitation Centers
-**Description**: Platforms to support startups and trade by providing resources, mentorship, and market access.
+Platforms to support startups and trade by providing resources, mentorship, and market access.
+These centers offer a range of services to help businesses grow and connect with global markets.

 - **Challenges**: Ensuring resource allocation, managing diverse user needs, integrating services.
 - **Market Benefits**: Enhanced business growth, increased innovation, improved market access.
 - **Design Techniques and Algorithms**:
   - **Hash Tables**: For efficient resource allocation and retrieval.
+[View code here](https://github.com/your-repo/hash-tables)
     - **Time Complexity**: O(1) for average case insertions and lookups.
     - **Space Complexity**: O(n), where n is the number of entries.
   - **Graph Algorithms**: For networking and resource connection.
+[View code here](https://github.com/your-repo/graph-algorithms)
     - **Time Complexity**: O(V + E), where V is the number of vertices and E is the number of edges.
     - **Space Complexity**: O(V), for storing connections.

 ## 21. Skill Development Centers
-**Description**: Platforms for skill development and training, providing courses, resources, and certifications.
+Platforms for skill development and training, providing courses, resources, and certifications.
+These centers offer a variety of programs to help individuals improve their skills and enhance their employability.

 - **Challenges**: Ensuring course relevance, integrating diverse learning materials, tracking progress.
 - **Market Benefits**: Improved employability, enhanced skillsets, economic growth.
 - **Design Techniques and Algorithms**:
   - **Trie Data Structure**: For efficient course search and autocompletion.
+[View code here](https://github.com/your-repo/trie)
     - **Time Complexity**: O(m), where m is the length of the query string.
     - **Space Complexity**: O(n * k), where n is the number of words and k is the average length of the words.
   - **Collaborative Filtering**: For personalized course recommendations.
+[View code here](https://github.com/your-repo/collaborative-filtering)
     - **Time Complexity**: O(n), where n is the number of users or items.
     - **Space Complexity**: O(n), for storing user-item interactions.

 ## 22. Tele-Medicine and Tele-Education
-**Description**: Platforms for remote healthcare and education services, enhancing accessibility and quality of service.
+Platforms for remote healthcare and education services, enhancing accessibility and quality of service.
+These platforms provide virtual consultations, remote monitoring, and online learning opportunities.

 - **Challenges**: Ensuring data privacy, real-time service delivery, integrating diverse resources.
 - **Market Benefits**: Improved accessibility, enhanced service quality, reduced costs.
 - **Design Techniques and Algorithms**:
   - **Hashing**: For secure and efficient data retrieval.
+[View code here](https://github.com/your-repo/hashing)
     - **Time Complexity**: O(1) for average case lookups.
     - **Space Complexity**: O(n), where n is the number of entries.
   - **Dynamic Arrays**: For handling varying user requests efficiently.
+[View code here](https://github.com/your-repo/dynamic-arrays)
     - **Time Complexity**: O(1) for amortized insertions.
     - **Space Complexity**: O(n), where n is the number of elements.

 ## 23. Renewable Sources of Energy
-**Description**: Systems for integrating and managing renewable energy sources in the grid, enhancing sustainability and efficiency.
+Systems for integrating and managing renewable energy sources in the grid, enhancing sustainability and efficiency.
+These systems balance supply and demand, ensuring grid stability while maximizing the use of renewable resources.

 - **Challenges**: Ensuring grid stability, integrating diverse energy sources, managing fluctuations.
 - **Market Benefits**: Reduced carbon footprint, improved energy efficiency, enhanced sustainability.
 - **Design Techniques and Algorithms**:
   - **Dynamic Programming**: For optimizing energy consumption schedules.
+[View code here](https://github.com/your-repo/dynamic-programming)
     - **Time Complexity**: O(n * m), where n is the number of time slots and m is the number of devices.
     - **Space Complexity**: O(n), for storing the optimal schedules.
   - **Fenwick Tree (Binary Indexed Tree)**: For efficient energy usage queries.
+[View code here](https://github.com/your-repo/fenwick-tree)
     - **Time Complexity**: O(log n) for updates and queries.
     - **Space Complexity**: O(n), for storing the tree.